axiz-khan/demo-learn/README.md

 # demo-learn
-This repo is for learning and experimenting with github.
+This repo is for learning and experimenting with git/github